nikooozzz/Fluffer/PrivacyPolicy.md

 **Privacy Policy**

-This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information when you use our furry Discord bot ("the Bot").
+This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information when you use our furry Discord bot ("Fluffer").

 **Information We Collect**